It’s nice to have just one on the shelves, but seeing three scooter smocks available to buy is quite something.

 It also has a drawstring hood, a large front pockets, two lower pockets, a zip collar, storm cuffs and more drawstring at the waist to protect against the wind and the rain when you are out and about riding.

 How much?
 Various colours are available (five in total) with each one selling for €260.
-I have picked up a Ventile jacket from Connection in the past, so can vouch personally for their quality.
+I have picked up a Ventile jacket from Connection in the past, so can vouch personally for the quality of its garments.

-It isn’t cheap though, which is where the Jump The Gun Scoot Smock comes in.
-At first glance it doesn’t look massively different.
-But like everything in life, it’s all about the detail.
+It isn’t cheap though, which is where the second option comes in.
+The Jump The Gun Scoot Smock, at first glance, doesn’t look massively different.
+But like everything in life and Mod, it’s all about the detail.

 This take on a scooter-riding smock is another overhead coat, but is made of a mid-weight poly/cotton drill rather than the more weather-resistant Ventile.
 So not a waterproof garment.